 She will prescribe a remedy that alleviates the reported symptoms (eg painkillers, corticosteroids) or she may even directly address the diagnosed chemical and physical disturbance (eg antibiotics) - in this case she will present her effort as "targeting the cause" of your defect, disorder or disease.
 And if you report multiple symptoms, likely she will prescribe you multiple remedies.

 For him, the genuine cause of your defect, disorder or disease is that the energetic fields in your body are misaligned, your body is not "in harmony" - resulting from, guess what, conscious or subsconscious stress factors, yes!
-Thus he will prescribe a remedy that may have little or no immediate impact on your symptoms(!), but that aims to rectify the energetic imbalance that facilitated the chemical and physical disturbance (your defect or disease).
+Thus he will prescribe a remedy that may have little or no immediate impact on your symptoms(!), but that aims to rectify the energetic imbalance that facilitated the chemical and physical disturbance (the defect, disorder, or disease).

 This is the technical reason why medics who were only educated in western medicine - but nonetheless make judgements about eastern medicine - like to argue: